johnpmayer/elm-webgl/README.md

  * [**Vertex Shaders**](http://en.wikipedia.org/wiki/Shader#Vertex_shaders) &mdash;
    Our mesh is made up of lots of triangles.
 Each corner of a triangle is called a *vertex*.
 The vertex shader has access to all of the attributes of each vertex, like position and color.
-The vertex shader can use those attributes to adjust the color of a shape based on if it is facing a light or not.
+This means we can adjust colors according to how close a triangle is to a light source or what direction it is facing.

  * [**Fragment Shaders**](http://en.wikipedia.org/wiki/Shader#Pixel_shaders) &mdash;
    Also known as pixel shaders, these shaders are like filters on individual